 We have applied for patent protection relating to certain of our existing and proposed products.
-However, we cannot assure you that any of our patent applications will lead to issuance of patents, or if such patents are issued, that they will be of sufficient scope or strength to provide our technologies with any meaningful protection or our business with any commercial protection.
+However, we cannot assure you that any of our patent applications will issue as patents, or if they do issue, that they will be of sufficient scope or strength to provide our technologies with any meaningful protection or our business with any commercial protection.
 Further, once issued, the patents we own could be challenged, invalidated or circumvented by others.
 Further, we cannot assure you that competitors will not infringe our patents, or that we will have adequate resources to enforce our patents.